-Built around a picturesque plaza blanketed in greenery and fringed by towering oak trees, the charming town of Healdsburg may be small in size, but it’s bursting at the seams with acclaimed restaurants, chic boutiques, renowned art galleries, and luxe hotels.
+Built around a picturesque plaza blanketed in greenery and fringed by towering oak trees, the charming town of Healdsburg, CA may be small in size, but it’s bursting at the seams with acclaimed restaurants, chic boutiques, renowned art galleries, and luxe hotels.
 Though it may be hard to believe, Healdsburg was formerly the lesser-known locale in Wine Country, and as someone who grew up visiting family in the area, it’s been fascinating to witness its transformation from a sleepy, bucolic town into one of the most coveted destinations in Sonoma County.

 There’s certainly something for every discerning traveler in Healdsburg, and it’s easy to spend several days exploring its eclectic offerings and gorgeous surroundings—when you arrive, you might just think you’ve been magically transported into a storybook—but here’s how to make the most of your weekend in Healdsburg.

 After your satiating meal, walk across the street and check in to Hotel Healdsburg.
 Overlooking the square, this upscale retreat provides a peaceful base from which to explore the town by foot—guests are within walking distance to 60 shops and galleries, 19 tasting rooms, and 26 restaurants.
-The hip hotel beckons with its ivy-adorned exterior, and you’ll instantly feel pampered upon stepping foot inside: The sleek lobby is outfitted with mixed metals, reclaimed wood, posh furniture, and a roaring fireplace.
+This hip Healdsburg hotel beckons with its ivy-adorned exterior, and you’ll instantly feel pampered upon stepping foot inside.
+The sleek lobby is outfitted with mixed metals, reclaimed wood, posh furniture, and a roaring fireplace.
 Head up to your luxurious room and drop off your luggage, then go for a leisurely stroll through the provincial gardens and take a dip in the pool or hot tub.

 The top-notch service and seasonally driven menu will draw you in immediately, too.
 The ahi tartare is a signature appetizer, featuring pristine cubes of fish artfully perched atop creamy avocado and drizzled with a savory soy-lime vinaigrette.
 Continue on with the succulent Liberty Farms duck breast—enhanced only by the sweetness of the blistered black grapes and the delightful crunch of the hemp-hazelnut crumble—or the ultra-tender filet mignon accompanied by king oyster mushrooms, local figs, charred Brie, and balsamic onion purée.
-(Tip: If you’re feeling adventurous, opt for the five-course tasting menu with pairings, and embark on a culinary journey you won’t soon forget.)

 Conclude your dinner on a sweet note with the chocolate peanut butter bar—yes, it tastes just as good as it sounds, if not better.
 This decadent treat features multiple layers of sumptuous dark chocolate marquis and velvety peanut butter mousse, which you must dip into the chocolate sorbet in order to get the full experience.
 You just might talk about it for the rest of the night.